First Measurement of $\pi^+$-Ar and $p$-Ar Total Inelastic Cross Sections in the Sub-GeV Energy Regime with ProtoDUNE-SP Data

 Detector efficiency and resolution effects need to be corrected for following selection and background subtraction for the energy histograms to be used for cross section calculation.
 While the original thin-slice method applies bin-by-bin corrections~\cite{LArIAT}, this analysis models the detector response between true and reconstructed values using the MC sample and applies an unfolding procedure~\cite{unfolding}.
-Given the fact that the three directly derived energy histograms are not independent, a multi-dimensional unfolding is performed to account for full correlations, where the indices of the three energy histograms are flattened into a single variable, denoted $x$, for unfolding.
+Given the fact that the energy histograms are not independent, a multi-dimensional unfolding is performed to account for full correlations, where the indices of $N_{\rm ini}$, $N_{\rm end}$, and $N_{\rm int}$ are flattened into a single variable, denoted $x$, for unfolding.
 The D'Agostini method~\cite{DAgostini} based on the iterative Bayesian unfolding~\cite{Richardson:1972hli,Lucy:1974yx}, implemented in the RooUnfold package~\cite{RooUnfold}, is used.
 It contains one regularization parameter: the number of iterations, $n$.
 In general, unfolded results with smaller $n$ are more biased toward the input MC, while larger $n$ bring larger variations.
-The optimization of the regularization parameter is guided by a data-driven test, where a statistic, $t=(x_n-x_{\rm unreg})\cdot (V_n+V_{\rm unreg})^{-1}\cdot(x_n-x_{\rm unreg})$, is constructed to evaluate the consistency between the unfolded histogram $x_n$ at a given $n$ and the unregularized result $x_{\rm unreg}$, approximated by using a large $n$. $V$ denotes the corresponding covariance matrices.
+The optimization of the regularization parameter is guided by a data-driven test, where a statistic, $t=(x_n-x_{\rm unreg})\cdot (V_n+V_{\rm unreg})^{-1}\cdot(x_n-x_{\rm unreg})$, is constructed to evaluate the consistency between the unfolded histogram $x_n$ at a given $n$ and the unregularized result $x_{\rm unreg}$, defined as the limit obtained with an infinite number of iterations in the D'Agostini unfolding. $V$ denotes the corresponding covariance matrices.
 The test statistic $t$ decreases with $n$, reflecting reduced bias, and the smallest $n$ yielding a threshold value is chosen for the nominal result.
 The optimal number of iterations is determined to be $n = 47$ for the pion analysis and $n = 16$ for the proton analysis.
 Nonetheless, the results are not sensitive to the precise value of $n$.